Mandach: Demographics

 About 61.5% of the total households were owner occupied, or in other words did not pay rent (though they may have a mortgage or a rent-to-own agreement).
 As of 2000, there were 11 homes with 1 or 2 persons in the household, 41 homes with 3 or 4 persons in the household, and 57 homes with 5 or more persons in the household.
 The average number of people per household was 2.80 individuals.
 In 2008 there were 43 single family homes (or 34.1% of the total) out of a total of 126 homes and apartments.
 There were a total of 3 empty apartments for a 2.4% vacancy rate.
 As of 2007, the construction rate of new housing units was 0 new units per 1000 residents.

 In the 2007 federal election the most popular party was the SVP which received 61.5% of the vote.
 The next three most popular parties were the FDP (8.6%), the CVP (8.1%) and the SP (7.1%).

 The entire Swiss population is generally well educated.
-In Mandach about 79.6% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Mandach about 79.6% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 34 students attending primary school in the municipality.

 The historical population is given in the following table: